Structure – anything composed of parts arranged together in some way; an organization (dictionary.com)

 When a sales associate is organized and leading a customer through the call, there is plenty of time to answer questions, but both the sales associate and customer are kept on track.
 When someone calls a dealership, they need information.
 So, the goal of the sales associate should be to educate the customer in a thorough and efficient manner.
 This shows that the associate is on top of their game and keeps the customer engaged in the conversation.

 So, at the end of the day, the structure is what all systems are built on.
 A phone call to a dealership is no different.
 It is just another step in the process of a greater business machine.
-We need to remember to stick with the fundamentals if we are going to create a strong and lasting business and the phone is a crucial part of it all.
+We need to remember to stick with the fundamentals if we are going to create a strong and lasting business, and the phone is a crucial part of it all.

 As the COO | Partner of Phone Ninjas, Chris delivers leadership, coaching, and mentorship to 55 team members providing software sales and phone skills coaching.
 He fosters powerful partnerships and collaborations with leaders across various business sectors, establishing expectations, communicating vision, and escalating performance to maximize productivity and effectiveness.